-Equations of elasticity in two and three dimensions; two-dimensional problems in rectangular and in polar co-ordinates; torsion of shafts of noncircular section.
+Equations of elasticity in two and three dimensions; two-dimensional problems in rectangular and in polar coordinates; torsion of shafts of noncircular section.
 Prerequisite: Ap.
 Mech.
 414, Math.
 615, or equivalent.

 824. Theory of Elasticity II.
 2 semester hours.
 First semester.
-Offered in 1953-'54 and alternate years.